Allavezz/front_end_project/README.md

 ### The challenge

 The client is a company that organize motorcycle events around the globe.
-The request is to build a platform where potential users can learn about the company, the team, about the packages available to purchase, the events available to entry, and also to be a platform where the company can publish post about the previous events and articles about the motorcycle adventure world.
+The request is to build a platform where potential users can learn about the company, the team, about the packages available to purchase, the events available to entry, and also to be a platform where the company can publish posts about the previous events and articles about the motorcycle adventure world.
-The platform has to be modern and pleasant to the majority of the profiles.
+The platform has to be modern and pleasant to the majority of the users.

 ### The solution